irinaNMN/tasks-repository/README.md

 This is new responsive layout page with flexbox.

 ### Grid_container_1.html; Grid_container_2.html; Grid_container_3.html; Grid_container_4.html; Grid_container_5.html;

 ### Grid_container_6.html; Grid_container_7.html; Grid_container_8.html; Grid_container_9.html

 These HTML files contain different grid containers with the given layouts.

+### angles_typeOf_PhonePrefix.html

+In this task are three JS programs:

+1. This is a program to find the types of an angle (acute angle, right angle, obtuse angle, straight angle);
+2. A JavaScript function which accepts an argument and return the type;
+3. Program with a function which takes an argument.
+The argument should be a country abbreviation.
+Based on the abbreviation return the phone prefix.
+Is 10 countries.